 Do I need to pay my excess if the claim wasn’t my fault?

 An excess is the set amount that you will have to pay should you need to make a claim on your car insurance policy.
-If you choose not to make a claim on your insurance policy but a third party does and you were at fault, and your insurer pays out then you will have to pay an excess.
+If you choose not to make a claim on your insurance policy but a third party does and you were at fault, and your insurance provider pays out then you will have to pay an excess.

 If you make a claim for damage to your vehicle, you will be required to pay the excess.